Are you looking to monitor the server uptime for your WordPress site?

 Once you are done, make sure you click the ‘Create Monitor’ button to save your changes.

-UptimeRobot will now start monitoring your server uptime.
+UptimeRobot will now start monitoring your site’s uptime.

 You’ll see detailed stats in your UptimeRobot account dashboard and receive alerts when your website is down.

 Monitoring Server Uptime Using Pingdom

 Pingdom is a popular performance monitoring tool that allows you to set up server uptime monitoring for your website.
 It is a paid service with plans starting from $10 per month.

-Pingdom is a more robust platform offering a real-time uptime monitoring service.
-They offer detailed stats, logs, monitoring from various geographic locations, and more.
+Pingdom is a more robust platform offering a real-time uptime and downtime monitoring service.
+They offer detailed reports on response times, monitoring from various geographic locations, and more.

 First, you need to visit the Pingdom website and click on one of the green buttons to start your free trial.

 You’ll be asked to provide some personal details to create an account.
 These include your name, email address, password, and country.

 When you are ready, click the ‘Start Free Trial’ button.

 Next, you will be asked to fill in some additional account information, including your state and time zone.